-Any student who believes that any decision made by the College regarding their fee payment is unreasonable, including any request to withdraw from the College or to vacate College accommodation, may bring a complaint under the College Student Complaints Procedure to the Chief Executive Officer.
+Any student who believes that any decision made by the College regarding their fee payment is unreasonable, including any request to withdraw from the College or to

 4.7 SUPPLEMENTARY EXAMINATIONS

 Students sitting for supplementary examinations shall pay TShs.
 25,000 /= for a non-practical subject and TShs.
 50,000 /=for a practical module.